magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Max wait time action
 """"""""""""""""""""

-We not write the description to this field.
+SipAccount, IVR or QUEUE to send the caller if the maximum wait time is reached.
+U

-.. _queue-ring_or_mo:
+.. _queue-ring_or_moh:

 Ring or playing MOH
 """""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _queue-musiconhold:

-Audio
+Audio musiconhold
-"""""
+"""""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.